owncloud-archive/documentation/admin_manual/installation/letsencrypt/index.rst

 - Create following files in the Let's Encrypt directory.
 They will help to maintain your certificates.
 - Replace the path to Certbot and the Certbot script name based on your installation.
+- Rename <your-domain-name>.sh with the name of the domain(s) you want to issue a certificate for.
+As an example, the script could be renamed to ``your-domain-name.com.sh``.
 - Make all files executable except ``cli.ini`` by running ``sudo chmod +x <script-name>``.

 .. note::